Firefox 15 Released August 28 – New Features and Improvements

 Incremental garbage collection (GC) – the change to enable incremental GC by default was pulled from Firefox 15 due to some outstanding issues.
 The idea of incremental GC is that games and other dynamic content on the web will have more tolerable pauses, and in some cases will go from having pauses that users notice to not having pauses that users notice.

-Although this feature is included in Firefox 14 and 15, it is still disabled by default and not officially supported due to known issues – it is likely to be implemented in Firefox 16.
+Although this feature is included in Firefox 14 and 15, it is still disabled by default and not officially supported due to known issues – it is likely to be implemented in the next version.
 If you really can’t wait you can enable it right now (recommended for advanced users only) by following my guide here – disable it again if you have any problems.

 Support for SPDY networking protocol v3 – support for the latest version of SPDY to improve speed and responsiveness.
-This has been moved to Firefox 16.
+This has been delayed to the next version.

 There are a lot of changes in Firefox 15 – in particular, start-up performance and memory improvements are welcome changes.

-Technical behind the scenes features help keep Firefox up to date with the latest web standards.
+Technical behind the scenes features help keep it up to date with the latest web standards.